giobel/giobel.github.io/_posts/2018-02-08-SurvivingAI.md

 - Kasparov went on to hold two general-purpose computers to draws in 2002 and 2003, but by 2005, the best chess computers were unbeatable by humans.
 - The improvements in computer chess are not due solely – or even mainly – to hardware improvements.
 Software is advancing rapidly too.
 - 2011: IBM Watson beatS the most successful human players of a TV quiz game, Jeopardy!
-- 2013: DeepMind’s system solves problems and masters skills without being specifically programmed to do so.
+- 2013: DeepMind’s system (by Demis Hassabis) solves problems and masters skills without being specifically programmed to do so.
 It shows true general learning ability.
 The system was not given instructions for how to play the game well, or even told the rules and purpose of the game: it was simply rewarded when it played well and not rewarded when it played less well.
 - 2014: Stephen Hawking and Elon Musk said that the future of artificial intelligence was something to be concerned about One reason why people were surprised to hear the warnings that AI could be very dangerous in the medium-term future is that functionality provided by artificial intelligence tends to get re-named as something else as soon as it has been realised.
 **Artificial intelligence is re-defined every time a breakthrough is achieved.**